hTrap/dolftax.github.io/_posts/2015-04-01-Designing-a-document-based-collaboration-interface.md

 tags : [UI, Design]
 ---

-This post is about my my way of approach to develop User Interface for a document based collaboration platform.
+This post is about my way of approach to develop User Interface for a document based collaboration platform.
 The Ideation is based on Martin's thoughts, which you can find it here - [http://societyserver.org/Topics/sTeam/Interface-elements-for-Document-Management](http://societyserver.org/Topics/sTeam/Interface-elements-for-Document-Management) .
 I would ask you to read the post and be back here.

 > The structure lives and evolves. and so do the documents. - Martin